zamazan4ik/awesome-pgo/article/article.md

 Of course, even with such a handy tool, there are some nuances:

 * [No](https://github.com/Kobzol/cargo-pgo/issues/33) sampling PGO support.
 Not a big deal if you are going to use instrumentation PGO.
 However, if you want to collect PGO profiles directly from production (as Google does) - sampling PGO is the only viable option.
 In this case, you need to patch `cargo-pgo` or just pass all required Rustc flags around manually without `cargo-pgo`.
 Sampling not supported also for PLO tools like LLVM BOLT - we will about them a bit later.
+* If your Rust application overrides build flags via Cargo configs, `cargo-pgo` doesn't work properly since it also uses the same mechanism for passing corresponding PGO flags to the compiler - and the compiler flags will be overriden.
+I met this issue when I was testing PGO with `pcodec` project - it [has](https://github.com/mwlon/pcodec/blob/main/.cargo/config.toml) a custom config for additional compiler flags.
+This issue is already [reported](https://github.com/Kobzol/cargo-pgo/issues/58) to the upstream and hopefully someday will be somehow resolved.
 * If a Rust application has some non-Rust dependencies (like C or C++ "native" dependency - quite a common thing yet in the Rust ecosystem because RIIR movement is not powerful enough, lol), `cargo-pgo` [does not](https://github.com/Kobzol/cargo-pgo/issues/38) optimize these C or C++ dependencies with PGO.
 This is due to the difficult nature of building an application with different programming languages - in this case, `cargo-pgo` needs to detect the C compiler, depending on its vendor/version choose proper PGO-realted compiler flags, pass them properly, and other similar boring and error-prone to implement things.
 I completely understand why the `cargo-pgo` author doesn't want to implement it.
 But if you have such a case (as I [had](https://github.com/Kobzol/cargo-pgo/issues/38#issue-1878263921) with TiKV) - you need to resolve it manually.
 Some hacking around manually passing proper C/C++ flags in general should be enough.

 Actually, `cargo-pgo` is the reason why most of my PGO benchmarks are performed for Rust projects.
 When I look at a random C or C+ project, my thoughts are somehting like "Ehh, at first I need to figure out how to build it properly (with installing all required dependencies in a *right* way).
 Then I need to figure out how to run benchmarks...
 Nah, I am too lazy, let's try to find a Rust alternative in the same application domain and perform PGO benches on it instead".
 Hey, C++ [committee](https://isocpp.org/std/the-committee) SG15 ("Tooling" study group) - what about having something like this for C++ too?
 Because, well, you know - tooling matters **a lot**.